 HMRC say that the 45p per mile (or 25p) that you claim for using a car, not only covers petrol but it also covers wear and tear and other running costs.
 As well, you can claim VAT on the petrol element of the 45p/25p.

-For the petrol element, you can use the advisory rates published by HMRC.
+To determine the petrol element for your claims, you can refer to the advisory rates published by HMRC.

 Practically speaking this would like like the following.

 Presuming you have a petrol car with an engine size (cc) of up to 1,400, the advisory fuel rate is 12p.